ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

    server SHOULD modify the sct\_feedback object, discarding all items in the x509\_chain array except the first item

-The HTTPS server may choose to omit checks 4 or 5.
+The HTTPS server MAY choose to omit checks 4 or 5.
 This will place the server at risk of having its data store filled up by invalid data, but can also allow a server to identify interesting certificate or certificate chains that omit valid SCTs, or do not chain to a trusted